 The reviewing 'court' must not have merely advisory functions but must have the competence to decide the lawfulness of the detention and to order release if the detention is unlawful

 The burden of proof lies on the state to show that detention is lawful.
 See: Zamir v United Kingdom (1983) 40 DR 42 (not reported by LexisNexis®).

-ECHR, Art 5(4) contains specific procedural guarantees for matters of deprivation of liberty which are
+ECHR, Art 5(4) contains specific procedural guarantees for matters of deprivation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.